iamiotho/iamiotho.github.io/_posts/2020-12-12-prime-video.md

 image: arctic-1.jpg
 ---

-# Markdown Support

-# Bored, Here's a list of movies that you can watch on Prime Video - India.
+# Are you Bored?, seaching for movies to watch!
+Here's a list of movies that you can watch on Prime Video - India.

-# 1. General Movies
-     1. Harry Potter Series.
+#1.
+Harry Potter Series.
-     2. Tom Hanks movies.
+#2.
+Tom Hanks movies.
   * Cast Away
   * Sully
   * You've Got a Mail
   * Forrest Gump
   * Saving Private Ryan.

 More Coming Soon...